Drivers Ed in MainePage Overview

 Driver’s Education in Maine

-A driver education course teaches prospective drivers about road rules, regulations, and road awareness.
-If you’re a new teen driver, the Maine Department of the Secretary of State requires you successfully complete a Driver’s Ed course as part of the graduated driver license (GDL) program.
+A driver's education course teaches prospective drivers about road rules, regulations, and road awareness.
+If you’re a new teen driver, the Maine Department of the Secretary of State (SOS) Bureau of Motor Vehicles (BMV) requires you successfully complete a Driver’s Ed course as part of the graduated driver license (GDL) program.

 Your Driver’s Ed course will cover topics including: